-As shown in Panel 1 of Figure S24 in Section S1.3.4 of the online supplement, following a one per cent positive productivity shock in Texas, the net migration flows towards Texas increase considerably, while inducing only mild increases in local house prices.
+As shown in Panel 1 of Figure 12, following a one per cent positive productivity shock in Texas, the net migration flows towards Texas increase considerably, while inducing only mild increases in local house prices.
 In contrast, a one per cent positive productivity shock in California translates into sizeable increases in house prices in California with less net inward migration flows.
 The responses in Florida are somewhere between those of California and Texas.
+These results suggest that states with a lower level of land-use regulation can benefit more from positive local productivity shocks, since they are more likely to experience larger migration inflows, thus contributing to more local employment and higher local economic growth, while inducing only limited increases in local house prices.
+This cross-state analysis is related to the literature on the adjustment of regional economies to shocks, which dates back to the contribution of Blanchard et al. (1992).

-We also find that a ten per cent positive land-supply shock in California results in large increases in housing supplies which is accompanied with large drops in house prices in California and sizable net inward migration flows.
-See Panel 2 of Figure S24 in Section S1.3.4 of the online supplement.
-In contrast, a ten per cent positive land-supply shock in Texas induces less increases in housing supplies in Texas, resulting in less inward migration flows.
-Again, responses in Florida are somewhere between those of California and Texas.
+We also find that a ten per cent positive land-supply shock in California results in large increases in housing supplies which are accompanied by large drops in house prices in California and sizeable net inward migration flows.
+See Panel 2 of Figure 12.
+In contrast, the effects of a ten per cent positive land-supply shock in Texas are much less pronounced, resulting in smaller inward migration flows.
+Responses in Florida are again somewhere between those of California and Texas.